-Our Board held five meetings during 2015.
-During 2015, seven of our directors attended 100%, and two of our directors attended at least 75%, of all Board and committee meetings held during the periods in which such director served as a director and/or committee member.
+Our Board held seven meetings during 2017.
+During 2017, all of our directors attended at least 75% of the Board and committee meetings held during the periods in which such director served as a director and/or committee member.
 At each regular quarterly Board and committee meeting, time is set aside for the non-management directors to meet in executive session without management present.
 James C. Smith, our non-executive Chairman of the Board, presides over the executive sessions at the Board meetings, and each committee chairperson presides over the executive sessions at their respective committee meetings.
 Directors are not required, but are invited, to attend the Annual Meeting of Stockholders.
-In 2015, Mr. Hall and other executive officers of the Company attended the 2015 Annual Meeting of Stockholders.
+In 2017, Mr. Hall and other executive officers of the Company attended the 2017 Annual Meeting of Stockholders.